Have a lovely weekend! (And if you're local, don't forget the Alameda Antiques and Collectibles Faire is this Sunday.)

 P.S.
 Want to see more?
 Click here for a peek inside other readers' homes.

-The Washington Post for the shout-out in this week's "Blog Watch" column!
+P.P.S.
+A huge thank you to Terri Sapienza at The Washington Post for the shout-out in this week's "Blog Watch" column!